 Understanding the anatomy of the region is crucial to designing the most appropriate treatment for each patient, and much of this chapter will be so focused.

 Tumors of hypopharynx are far less “vocal” and large tumors or advanced stage at presentation are the rule rather than the exception.
 Partly due to their greater size and partly due to an overall worse prognosis, the outlook for patients with hypopharyngeal cancers remains suboptimal.
 CIS of the hypopharynx is very rarely detected, and most patients with a functional larynx and T1-T3 hypopharyngeal disease are offered concurrent chemoradiation.
 Assuming that the patients are medically fit and surgically resectable, laryngopharyngectomies are used for salvage or when patients have poor laryngeal function at presentation.

 The larynx is divided into three regions: supraglottis, glottis, and subglottis (Figs. 55-1 to 55-8).
 The organ is inferior to the oropharynx, anterior to the hypopharynx, and sits astride the trachea.
-Compared to laryngeal cancers, hypopharyngeal tumors of the lateral and posterior pharyngeal walls, the postcricoid region, and the pyriform sinus ...
+Compared to laryngeal cancers, hypopharyngeal tumors of the lateral and posterior pharyngeal walls, the postcricoid region, and ...